About Me

 PREPRINT August 2025

-Linear Bound for Kakimizu Complex Diameter of Hyperbolic Knots (Joint with Wujie Shen)
+A Linear Bound on the Diameter of the Kakimizu Complex for Hyperbolic Knots (Joint with Wujie Shen)

 PREPRINT July 2025